Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 Complications

 Reasons to Keep Your Gallbladder.
 Long-term consequences of removal of your gallbladder are related to the lack of a storage sack for bile acids.
 Bile is continuously synthesized by the liver.
 The purpose of the gallbladder is to store this greenish fluid between meals.
-When you eat, the gallbladder contracts, empting its contents into the small intestine, where the bile mixes with the food.
+When you eat, the gallbladder contracts, emptying its contents into the small intestine, where the bile mixes with the food.
 If there is no storage sack (gallbladder), then the bile constantly drips into the intestine, even when no food is present.
 In this concentrated form, the bile acids are very irritating to the linings of the intestine.
-In the short term, irritation of the large intestine by bile acids often causes diarrhea - and long-term the irritation can cause colon cancer.
+In the short term, irritation of the large intestine by bile acids often causes diarrhea – and long-term the irritation can cause colon cancer.
 This is the reason why cancer of the right side of the colon is more common in people who have had their gallbladders removed.

 Risk factors for Consequences of Gallbladder Surgery:

-Symptoms - Liver / Gall Bladder Having had gallbladder removed (confirmed)
+Symptoms - Liver / Gall Bladder

 Consequences of Gallbladder Surgery can lead to:

-Tumors, Malignant Pancreatic Cancer
+Tumors, Malignant

 Although there appears to be a significant risk of pancreatic cancer following gallbladder removal, there is some conflicting evidence.

-Recommendations and treatments for Consequences of Gallbladder Surgery:
+Recommendations for Consequences of Gallbladder Surgery:

-Animal-based Bile Salts
+Bile Salts

 Once a gallbladder is removed it is important to be on bile acid supplements.
 They need to be taken with every meal in which fat is consumed otherwise your fats will not be properly emulsified and absorbed.